kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 ### ...Hello, Jekyll
 If you're a regular GitHub user then you're probably familiar with [Jekyll](http://jekyllrb.com/ "Visit to the Jekyll site"), the blog-aware static site generator.
 Sites that run using [GitHub Pages](http://pages.github.com/ "Learn more about GitHub pages") give Jekyll its underlying HTML structure, so the word "Jekyll" is regularly thrown around in GitHub circles.

-I created multiple site layouts using [Liquid](http://liquidmarkup.org/ "visit the liquid markup page"), a templating markup language with some internal logic.
+I used Jekyll to create multiple site layouts using [Liquid](http://liquidmarkup.org/ "visit the liquid markup page"), a templating markup language with some internal logic.
 Whenever I run `jekyll build` from the command line while in my project folder, Jekyll utilizes the templates and logic to output a static, production-ready copy of the site.

 The outputted site does some very cool things...here's short list: